anhnguyen3001/interview-i-on/README.md

 - Data structure:
   - id: generated randomly
   - tag: key to map component to render in builder/consumer
+  - isCanvas: whether other components drop in or not
   - props: store value of props user customize
   - related: Map of components sharing current node context: use for rendering setting component
 - Coding: Each component needs 2 basic file